 "Most people say that is it is the intellect which makes a great scientist.
 They are wrong: it is character," said Albert Einstein.
-Below are in essence three training programs made up of quotations for the character-interested.
-And on the surface you get a potpourri of famous quotations related to character(s).
+Below are three training programs from quotations for the character-interested.
+On the surface you get a potpourri of famous quotations related to character(s).

 Impressions had from up to thousands of others entered into the make-up of our character, deeds and thoughts, well - even some of our success.
 (With George Matthew Adams)

 A man's character is like his guardian divinity.
 (With Heraclitus)